Listen to one of our scientific editorial team members read this article.

-Number 5: Sf9 insect epithelial cells
+Number 5: Sf9 Cells

 Well, we didn’t say that it would just be human cell lines, did we?

 Sf9 insect epithelial cells can be cultured as adherent or suspension cells.
 Most cell lines are adherent cells, which grow only on the surfaces of culture vessels.
-This limits the amount of cells you can expect to obtain from each culture.
-Similarly to E. coli, suspension cells can grow in the entire volume of the medium, thus increasing the amount of cells that can be harvested from a vessel.
-Furthermore, and because of the high volume: cell number ratio, suspension cultures allow a much more effective use of medium than adherent cultures.
-Sf9/baculovirus systems are typically preferred for large-scale protein production including industrial manufacture of mammalian proteins, including the vaccine for cervical cancer CERVARIX® (2).
+This limits the number of cells you can expect to obtain from each culture.
+Similarly to E. coli, suspension cells can grow in the entire volume of the medium, thus increasing the number of cells that can be harvested from a vessel.
+Furthermore, and because of the high volume-to-cell number ratio, suspension cultures allow much more effective use of medium than adherent cultures.
+Sf9/baculovirus systems are typically preferred for large-scale protein production, including industrial manufacture of mammalian proteins, including the vaccine for cervical cancer CERVARIX®.

-Number 4: Chinese hamster ovary cells
+Number 4: CHO cells

 Let’s move on to the top unquestionable leaders of our cell lines hit parade.